BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 ### The Defect

-Also another one of my favorite archetypes is minion builds.
-Even though the Defect isn't really considered a minion-based character, I still consider the use of his orbs a minion-like build.
+Also, another one of my favorite archetypes is minion builds.
+Even though the Defect isn't considered a minion-based character, I still consider the use of his orbs a minion-like build.
 I struggled with playing him initially, but then I realized that in Act 1, he has very high damage with the lightning orbs.
 I used that knowledge to build defense, then eventually build power-scaling